-Almost as old as the Capilano Suspension Bridge, the Trading Post is a gift store with over 20,000 Canadian souvenirs.
-It is a bit expensive, but its clothing, jewelry, accessories, collection of First Nations art, and many other types of merchandise make for perfect gifts to remember your visit to the Capilano Suspension Bridge.
+Almost as old as the Capilano Suspension Bridge, the Trading Post is a gift store with more than 20,000 Canadian souvenirs.
+The place is a bit expensive, but detailed clothing, jewelry, accessories, collection of First Nations art, and many other items it offers are perfect gifts that will remind you of your visit to the Capilano Suspension Bridge for years to come.

 8. Free Guided Tours

 History or nature?
-Both of these topics further explain why you should visit the Capilano Suspension Bridge at least once in a lifetime.
-Luckily, this information comes at no extra cost.
-The complimentary mini guided tours are offered hourly.
+Both of these topics are discussed at the Capilano Suspension Bridge.
+Complimentary mini guided tours are offered hourly.
 Make sure to join them.
-Neither of these tours will take too much of your time.
-On the contrary, they will enrich you with the valuable knowledge about Vancouver’s most popular destination.
+Neither of these tours will take too much of your time but enhance your overall experience tenfold.

 Visit Capilano Suspension Bridge: The Choice is Yours